dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 ### TOML Integer

-TOML Integers are parsed as `Int64`.
+TOML integers are parsed as `Int64`.

 TOMLDecoder will attempt to convert it to the following types, if the original number can be represented by the type.